 What is a QR Code?

 A QR Code, or Quick Response Code, is a type of barcode that can contain data such as website URLs, calendar events, PDFs, images, or anything you can host online.
-You can scan a QR Code with a mobile device camera to access the data.
+You can scan a QR Code with a mobile camera to view the data.

 In modern marketing and the digital era, businesses and individuals use QR Codes as a bridge to connect their offline and online worlds.
 Thanks to technology, modern QR Codes do much more than link to websites.
-It’s possible to use them as end-to-end marketing tools to improve customer experience, collect first-party data, and improve business outcomes.
+Using them as end-to-end marketing tools to improve customer experience, collect first-party data, and improve business outcomes is possible.

 A brief history of QR Codes